HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/frontend/cssbem.md

 A modifier is a flag on a block or element that changes its appearance, behavior, or state of a block or element.

+For example, when a button is disabled, it has a modifier disabled like `button_disabled`.
+I do not use the `--` notation.

 ### Generic rules

 You also shouldn't use CSS tag or ID selectors when using BEM.